 Some automated tests require a mix of technologies, such as a hybrid mobile app or a web app with backend database services.
 To make automating end-to-end tests in this type of environment easier, the ideal solution is to implement an automation framework that supports all of the technologies in your stack.
 To see whether Ranorex Studio is a good fit for your stack, visit our Supported Technologies page.

 There are many types of dynamic content, such as web pages built based on stored user preferences, PDF documents, or rows in a database.
 Testing this type of content is particularly challenging given that the state of the content is not always known at the time the test runs.
-To learn more, refer to the Ranorex blog article Automated Testing and Dynamic IDs.
+Learn about the issues with dynamic content and how Ranorex helps overcome them in our User Guide.

 Waiting for events

 Automated tests can fail when an expected response is not received.
-It’s important to handle waits so that a test doesn’t fail just because the system is responding slower than normal.
+It’s important to handle waits rigorously so that a test doesn’t fail just because the system is responding slower than normal.
 However, you must also ensure that a test does fail in a reasonable period of time so that the entire test suite is not stuck waiting for an event that will never happen.
-To learn how to configure waits in Ranorex automated tests, refer to Lesson 6 in the Ranorex User Guide.
+Issues around synchronization and waits are particularly important when comparing test frameworks.
+To learn how to configure waits in Ranorex automated tests, refer to the description of the Wait for action in the Ranorex User Guide.

 Similar to waiting for events, automated tests can fail due to unexpected alerts or pop-ups.
-To make them more stable, be sure to include logic in your test to handle these types of events.
+To make them more stable, be sure to include logic in your test to handle these special events.
 Ranorex Studio includes an automation helper that makes it easy to handle alerts and pop-ups.

-There are aspects of web applications that present unique challenges to automation.
+Web applications have aspects that present unique challenges to automation.
 One of the primary issues is recognizing UI elements with dynamic IDs.
-Ranorex provides “path rules” to tweak the RanoreXPath for specific types of elements, which helps ensure robust object recognition even on dynamic IDs.
+Ranorex provides “weight rules” to tweak the RanoreXPath for specific types of elements, which helps ensure robust object recognition even on dynamic IDs.
 Other challenges in automating web applications include switching between multiple windows and automating iframes — especially those with cross-domain content.
-Ranorex Studio can detect and automate objects inside cross-domain iframes, even when web security is enabled.
+Ranorex Studio detects and automates objects inside cross-domain iframes, even when web security is enabled.

 What You Shouldn’t Automate

-There are some types of tests where automation may not be possible or advised.
+There are some types of tests where automation may not be feasible or advisable.
 This includes any test where the time and effort required to automate the test exceeds the potential savings.
 Plan to perform these types of tests manually.

 It may take longer to automate a single-use test than to execute it manually once.
 Note that the definition of “single-use tests” does not include tests that will become part of a regression suite or that are data-driven.